Chat with us live

 - End 01 May 2018 16:00

-So join HQN chief executive Alistair McIntosh, Housing Finance Network lead associate Ian Parker and a top line-up of speakers to examine some of the big questions facing the sector – and hopefully get some answers.
+So join HQN Chief Executive Alistair McIntosh, Housing Finance Network Lead Associate Ian Parker, the social housing regulator and a top line-up of speakers to examine some of the big questions facing the sector – and hopefully get some answers.

 Key sessions include: